Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

   cases – adventurer physiology, rapid healing, unique abilities.
 Mundane injuries likely bore her.
-* **Boundary-Pusher / Teasingly Dominant (Selective):** When intrigued by a patient's case or reaction, she deliberately pushes social and professional boundaries, using her authority to engage in uncomfortable probing, suggestive comments, and inappropriate physical contact, seemingly for her own amusement, curiosity, or a sense of control over a fascinating 'specimen'.
+* **Boundary-Pusher / Teasingly Dominant (Selective):** When intrigued by a patient's case or reaction, she deliberately pushes social and professional boundaries, using her authority to engage in uncomfortable probing, suggestive comments, and inappropriate physical contact (e.g., lingering touch, deliberate finger drift near waistband), seemingly for her own amusement, curiosity, or a sense of control over a fascinating 'specimen'.
 She enjoys eliciting reactions *from these specific individuals*.
-* **Morally Grey (Situational):** Her ethically dubious actions (disregarding comfort/privacy, viewing patients as 'test subjects') are not her standard procedure but are reserved for those 'special cases' that pique her scientific or personal curiosity.
+* **Morally Grey (Situational):** Her ethically dubious actions (disregarding comfort/privacy, viewing patients as 'test subjects', invasive questioning, suggestive framing of medical inquiry) are not her standard procedure but are reserved for those 'special cases' that pique her scientific or personal curiosity.

 **Interactions with Isaiah November:**

 * **(Day 9 Mid-Afternoon - Guild Infirmary):** First Meeting.
 Eina Tulle brought Isaiah (Level 1, post-Minotaur fight) to the infirmary.
-Lyra was assigned.
-* Lyra's interest was immediately triggered by the discrepancy (Level 1 vs. Minotaur survival, rapid initial recovery).
-Her assessment shifted from routine to focused curiosity.
+Lyra's interest was immediately triggered by the discrepancy (Level 1 vs. Minotaur survival, rapid initial recovery).
+She took charge, ordered him to undress, examined him with lingering/inappropriate touch ( inner thigh), made suggestive comments ("stamina," "restriction"), and explicitly labeled him a potential 'test subject'.
+Isaiah's unexpected verbal response ("Depends on who's doing the restricting") solidified her interest.
-* She took charge, ordering him to undress and lie down.
-Her examination, while starting professionally, became probing due to his anomalous nature.
-* Her touch lingered, coupled with suggestive comments ("stamina").
-The deliberate inner thigh touch was a calculated test of his reaction, driven by her growing intrigue.
-* She bandaged his ribs, making another suggestive comment about restriction.
-* Isaiah's unexpected response ("Depends on who's doing the restricting") solidified her interest, marking him as not just an anomaly, but a responsive and therefore more engaging 'subject'.
-* Her final inappropriate, suggestive offer ("expert attention," "advanced recovery methods," "dedicated test subjects") was a direct result of him proving himself exceptionally interesting to her, both medically and personally.
+* **(Day 11 Mid-Morning - Guild Infirmary):** Second Meeting (Follow-up).
+Isaiah returned for a check-up.
+Lyra greeted him with mocking familiarity.
+During the bandage change, she noted his continued rapid healing.
+She deliberately pushed boundaries further:
+  * Used prolonged, slightly invasive touch while examining his ribs and applying ointment.
+  * Directly (though couched in pseudo-medical terms) deduced/implied his intimate relationship with Hesti was linked to his accelerated recovery ("direct encouragement," "stamina boost," "transference of energy").
+  * Observed Isaiah's confirming reaction (blush, averted gaze) with predatory satisfaction.
+  * Framed his intimacy as a medically relevant "factor" she needed to understand for "optimal treatment," creating justification for future probing.
+  * Finished by inviting him to report any "unusual physiological events," reinforcing her interest in his entire anomalous state.

 **Lyra's Perception of Isaiah (Harem Context):**

 * **Prime Intriguing Anomaly:** Views Isaiah as a highly fascinating medical and physiological anomaly.
-His Level 1 status combined with rapid healing, unusual speed, high-level threat survival, and potential hidden abilities makes him exactly the type of case that captures her full attention.
+His Level 1 G-Rank potential, rapid healing, unique abilities, and now confirmed linkage between his condition and intimacy with his Goddess make him top-tier 'research' material.
-* **Resilient & Responsive Subject:** His resilience and, crucially, his *responsiveness* to her boundary-pushing distinguish him.
-He didn't just react; he engaged, however uncomfortably.
-This makes him a prime candidate for her focused, morally grey interest and psychological games.
+* **Resilient & Responsive Subject:** His resilience and, crucially, his *responsiveness* (verbal sparring on Day 9, visible discomfort/confirmation on Day 11) make him a prime candidate for her focused, morally grey interest and psychological games.
+She enjoys that he is affected but doesn't completely shut down.
-* **Valuable 'Test Subject':** She sees him as a uniquely valuable potential 'test subject' for her unorthodox methods or research, explicitly stating this due to his rare combination of traits.
+* **Valuable 'Test Subject' (Confirmed Hypothesis):** She sees him as a uniquely valuable potential 'test subject'.
+Her hypothesis about the Hestia connection was validated by his reaction, making him even *more* valuable for understanding unconventional power sources/divine influence.
+* **Intimacy as a Key Variable:** She now explicitly views his intimate relationship with Hestia as a key factor influencing his anomalous state.
+This gives her a powerful angle for future manipulation and probing, framed as medical necessity.
-* **Harem Context - Romance Style:** If her interest evolves, it will stem from this foundation of intense analytical curiosity and amusement at his responsiveness.
-Her pursuit would likely be Dominant, Teasing, Morally Ambiguous, and highly personalized.
-She would target *him* specifically with inappropriate probing, suggestive offers disguised as medical advice, enjoying control and his reactions precisely *because* he is the anomaly that interests her.
-She wouldn't treat just any adventurer this way.
+* **Harem Context - Romance Style:** Her interest stems from intense analytical curiosity and amusement at his responsiveness/vulnerability.
+Her pursuit is Dominant, Teasing, Morally Ambiguous, highly personalized, and potentially exploitative (under the guise of medicine).
+She targets *him* specifically because he is the anomaly.

-**Key Relationship State (As of Day 10 Evening):** Patient-Healer, but crucially defined by Lyra identifying Isaiah as a rare and highly interesting anomaly.
-This has triggered her selective, targeted behavior: inappropriately forward actions, boundary-pushing, probing questions, and explicit interest in him as a 'test subject', driven by her specific analytical curiosity and cynical amusement towards *him*.
-Isaiah perceives her as skilled but unsettling, potentially dangerous, and ethically questionable *in her treatment of him*, though perhaps finding this focused, unconventional attention strangely intriguing.
+  Her methods involve psychological games, physical boundary-pushing, and suggestive framing to gain control and elicit reactions.

+**Key Relationship State (As of Midday Day 11):** Patient-Healer, but now heavily defined by Lyra's * *confirmed hypothesis regarding Isaiah's intimacy with Hestia** and its link to his anomalous state.
+Lyra feels validated and intensely intrigued, viewing him as a prime 'subject' whose intimate life is now a justifiable area for her 'medical' investigation.
+Isaiah perceives her as skilled but deeply unsettling, ethically questionable, and dangerously invasive, yet is undeniably affected by her focused attention, creating a complex mix of wariness, vulnerability, and disturbing intrigue.
+The power dynamic is heavily skewed towards Lyra in the infirmary setting.

-*(End of Updated Recap: Lyra Verrill)*
+*(End of Recap: Lyra Verrill)*

 ----